I didn’t know (but I just found out)… that Red Rooibos tea can be a part of preventing heart disease, diabetes, Alzheimer’s and more.

 • Increased levels of HDL (good) cholesterol

-To make this winning combo, pour your mug or cup 3/4-full with piping hot RR Spiced Chai tea, stir in a dollop of raw honey to dissolve, and then top with raw (if possible) whole milk or cream.
-I believe you will be able to say it is “Better than Starbucks”.
-My favorite is to drink it with my quick, no-cook coconut snowballs.
+I believe you will be able to say it is “Better than Starbucks.”
+My favorite ever is to drink it with my quick, no-cook coconut snowballs.

 Red rooibos is distinctively red when held up to the light.

 Instead of sodas and high-sugar fruit juices, go for a nutrient-packed cup of red tea!